Lulu04/PacMan/readme.md

 - When PacMac eat a ghost, its direction change to the left.
 I've never been able to find that bug...
 - When player lose a life, sometime Blinky start to move before all other sprites.
 ## Credits
+Thanks to fcu, Roland57, Nimbus and Fred vS to their help to fix the bugs !

 ###Graphics:
 https://www.spriters-resource.com/arcade/pacman/  reworked in vectorial with Inkscape